-Author of The Sum of Small Things (Princeton University Press)
+Author of The Sum of Small Things, The Warhol Economy, (Princeton University Press) and Starstruck

 Elizabeth Currid-Halkett is a professor and James Irvine Chair in Urban and Regional Planning at USC’s Sol Price School of Public Policy.
 She teaches courses in economic development and urban policy and planning.
 She is the author of The Sum of Small Things: Culture and Consumption in the 21st Century, The Warhol Economy: How Fashion, Art and Music Drive New York City, and Starstruck: The Business of Celebrity.
 Currid-Halkett’s work has been featured in the New York Times, Wall Street Journal, Salon, The Economist, and The New Yorker, among others.